atterpac/refresh/README.md

 #### Flags
 `-p` Root path that will be watched and commands will be executed in typically this is './'

-`-be` Command to be called before the exec command for example `go mod tidy`

 `-w` Flag to decide wether the exec process should wait on the pre exec to complete

 `-e` Commands to be called when a modification is detected in the form of a comma seperated list required refresh declrations

 **See [Execute Lifecycle](https://github.com/atterpac/refresh#execute-lifecycle) for more details**

-`-ae` Command to b be called when a modifcation is detected after the main process closes

 `-l` Log Level to display options can include `"debug", "info","warn","error", "mute"`